Do Qadam Door Thay: Plot

 Zohab is the main lead male character and is abducted by Nayab's cousin Raza.
-Zohab is blindfolded and is forced to marry Nayab.
+Zohab is blindfolded and forced to marry Nayab.
 The story takes new twists and turns on a speedy pace.
 Do Qadam Dur Thay is a tale of love affection grief and sorrow, revolving around a married couple and their search for each other.
 While on the search they bump into one another.
-They are together for a long time and to make the situation even more dramatic start developing feelings, not knowing that they are lawfully wedded.
+They are together for a long time and to make the situation even more dramatic, start developing feelings, not knowing that they are lawfully wedded.

 Nayab Iqbal (Aiza Khan), a beautiful young girl, is the daughter of an officer.
 Since her parents died, her father's middle-class younger brother looks after her as his own daughter, but his second wife treats her like a servant.
-Nayab's uncle's less educated son Raza (from his first wife) is the only one who treats Nayab with love and care; he silently loves Nayab, but he cannot marry her due to his lower status, while Nayab considers him as a brother.
+Nayab's uncle's less educated son Raza (from his first wife) is the only one who treats Nayab with love and care; he silently loves Nayab, but he cannot marry her due to his lower status, while Nayab considers him a brother.
 One day, Raza realises that his stepmother intends to sell off Nayab to an older man on the pretext of marriage, with that older man being a pimp in reality.
-He makes a hasty decision of rescuing Nayab and himself from this scheming, greedy stepmother.
+He makes a hasty decision to rescue Nayab and himself from this scheming, greedy stepmother.
 He finds Zohabuddeen (Sami Khan), an educated and wealthy young man managing his family business, to be a suitable life partner for the beautiful and educated Nayab.
 That very night he gives a bridal dress to Nayab and asks her to be prepared, for they would be leaving soon.
 Nayab is confused seeing the bridal suit and asks Raza if they would be marrying each other.
 He does not answer her and rushes off to make preparations.
 In the dead of the night, Raza and Nayab escape the house.